-- 4. Safety Team Members have been trained to approach visitors and offer to assist them.
+- The Mount Pleasant Cottage School Union Free School District is located on the Pleasantville Cottage School Campus.
+All vehicular and pedestrian traffic must go through a staffed gate. - 2.
+All staff members are issued a vehicle pass, which must be displayed to enter the campus. - 3.
+All visitors are announced at the gate. - 4.
+Safety Team Members have been trained to approach visitors and offer to assist them.
 Visitors will be escorted to the appropriate school office. - 5.
 Prior to entry, walk-through and handheld metal detectors are used to check a student's person.
 Random Searches are conducted when approved by the building principal or designee.
 Students who are habitual drug abusers or suffering from kleptomania may be subjected to random searches as part of their behavioral management plan.
 A plan developed in conjunction with student, parent and appropriate school staff involvement (CST).
 Searches are conducted on the basis of the strength of suspicion and seriousness of the incident.
 Searches are conducted in consultation with the Agency when necessary. - 6.
-All visitors must report immediately to the District Office or the appropriate School Office(s) in order to receive a visitor's pass. - 7.
 The District buildings use limited points of entry.
 All doors are locked.
 Signs are in place directing visitors to sign-in at the reception desk at each school.
-Main doors are controlled by remote "buzzer" entry during normal school hours. - 8.
+Main doors are controlled by remote "buzzer" entry during normal school hours. - 7.
 All schools have greeters or office staff members just inside the entrance to each school in the District.
 These individuals ensure visitor sign-in procedures and help supervise building traffic flow.
-The building principals are responsible for supervision of the greeters and other staff. - 9.
-Staff members are required to wear visible identification badges. - 10.
-Visitors are required to sign in and wear visitor identification. - 11.
+The building principals are responsible for supervision of the greeters and other staff. - 8.
+Staff members are required to wear visible identification badges. - 9.
+Visitors are required to sign in and wear visitor identification. - 10.
 Visitor access is limited to specific areas of the school building.

-VITAL EDUCATIONAL INFORMATION
+VITAL EDUCATIONAL INFORMATION37